iamsmkr/attila/README.md

 A content focused responsive theme for [Ghost](http://github.com/tryghost/ghost/).

 ## Notes
 This project is forked from `zutrinken/attila`.
 However, it is now maintained personally for my blog hosted at http://www.shivamkapoor.com/blogs/technology/.
-It means that this repository doesn't resonate with the original repository.
-Not even the project structuring.
+It means that this repository doesn't resonate with the original repository (Not even the project structuring).

 ## Demo